Login

 S4+P4 FMS can accommodate the production of more variety and smaller quantities of products that are not yet available.

-What is a panel bender?
+What is a Panel Bender?

 Previously, panel forming was done on dedicated production lines or manually operated pressure-bending machines.
 Panel benders have natural advantages over press brake machines for panel processing, including labor-saving and speed, as well as good repeatability and consistency of the workpiece.